zwbetz-gh/zwbetz/content/blog/passing-input-to-a-bash-function-via-arguments-or-stdin/index.md

 ---
-title: "Passing Input to a Bash Function via Arguments or Stdin"
+title: "Passing Input to a Bash Function via Arguments or stdin"
 date: 2019-06-29T10:44:58-05:00
 toc: false
 ---